 I love to measure things.
 I can look up the temperature in my house for the last two years.
 Did you know it was 16.5 degrees Celsius on November 2, 2017, at 02:12 AM?
 I track the downloads of my book Doing It.
 2736 downloads up and till 2018-05-20 7:02:00.
 I measure the steps I take every day, did you know I took 287.216 steps in October 2015?
 As I said, I love to measure things.

 I hear you thinking… nice Ralph but how is this going to help me as a professional?
 Not.
 It is not going to help you.
-The more important question for me is, how is this going to help me as professional or person?
+The more important question for me is, how is this going to help me as a professional or as a person?

 If you are a lead or manager, you probably need to create a report every week.
 Maybe you have automated it, and you created a dashboard.
 A dashboard where management can check the metrics of your team or organization.
 Regarding that dashboard, sorry to disappoint you, but I expect your manager hardly ever checks the dashboard.